adamsilver/adamsilver.io-jekyll/_drafts/2014-11-01-reintroduction-to-cross-browser-scripting.md

 categories: js
 ---

-* Heard of `isHostMethod`?
-* Know the difference between multi-browser and cross-browser scripting?
-* Truly understand why websites constantly need upgrading to keep up with new browsers?
-* Still 'optimising' for mobile?
-* Never taken note of professional javascript experts such as Richard Cornford, David Mark and Thomas Lahn?

-If the answer to any of the above is *no* then keep reading.
+Have you heard of *isHostMethod*?
+Do you know the difference between Multi-browser and Cross-browser scripting?
+Understand the real reasons why Javascript frameworks need updating to keep up with new browsers?
+Bogged down by User Agent sniffing and Adaptive Design?
+If the answer to any of these questions is *no* then keep reading.

 The truth is this article won't provide you with anything that hasn't already been shared by the aformentioned people above but I hope that merely reintroducing some of it may urge other developers to take the red pill.